icedream/citizenmp-server-updater/README.md

   --log              (Default: True) Write a log file "build.log" to the output folder.

+  --force            (Default: False) Enforce rebuilding the server even if the server's version is up-to-date.

   --version          (Default: False) Shows this tool's version.

   --help             Display this help screen.

 ```

 Examples: